-Whether you have just begun exploring treatment options or have already decided with your orthopaedic surgeon to undergo hip replacement surgery, this information will help you understand the benefits and limitations of this orthopaedic treatment.
+Whether you have just begun exploring treatment options or have already decided with your orthopedic surgeon to undergo hip replacement surgery, this information will help you understand the benefits and limitations of this orthopedic treatment.
 You’ll learn how a normal hip works and the causes of hip pain, what to expect from hip replacement surgery and what exercises and activities will help restore your mobility and strength and enable you to return to everyday activities.

 If your hip has been damaged by arthritis, a fracture or other conditions, common activities such as walking or getting in and out of a chair may be painful and difficult.
 Your hip may be stiff and it may be hard to put on your shoes and socks.
 You may even feel uncomfortable while resting.

 If medications, changes in your everyday activities, and the use of walking aids such as a cane are not helpful, you may want to consider hip replacement surgery.
 By replacing your diseased hip joint with an artificial joint, hip replacement surgery can relieve your pain, increase motion, and help you get back to enjoying normal, everyday activities.

 First performed in 1960, hip replacement surgery is one of the most important surgical advances of the last century.
 Since then, improvements in joint replacement surgical techniques and technology have greatly increased the effectiveness of this surgery.
 Today, more than 193,000 total hip replacements are performed each year in the United States.
 Similar surgical procedures are performed on other joints, including the knee, shoulder, and elbow.

 How the normal hip works